Banner Image: pen-g104861c15 1920

 Family meal tomato 25.07

 This Sunday we will be holding a meal for families and their children.
 Children will be able to play while adults chat with a drink from 5pm.
 The meal will start at 5:45/6pm.
-Please could anyone who’d like to come contact Sarah via the church office (875651 or officeofgsandss@yahoo.com) to give any dietary requirements.
+Please could anyone who’d like to come contact Sarah via the church office (875651/officeofgsandss@yahoo.com) and give any dietary requirements.

 Digging Deeper – fortnightly, Tuesdays at 10.30am